gelbphoenix/libre-workspace-addon-template/README.md

   - LICENCE
 ```

-To install the addon in the Libre Workspace Portal you must compress the directory of the addon to a .zip file.
+To install the addon in the Libre Workspace Portal you must compress the directory of the addon to a .zip file and install it in the Addon Management (Addon Verwaltung) in the portal.